dbt-labs/docs.getdbt.com/website/docs/reference/global-cli-flags.md

 ## Warnings as Errors

 The `--warn-error` flag converts dbt warnings into errors.
 If dbt would normally warn, it will instead raise an error.
-Examples include `--models` selectors that selects nothing, deprecations, configurations with no associated models, or invalid test configurations.
+Examples include `--models` selectors that selects nothing, deprecations, configurations with no associated models, invalid test configurations, or tests and freshness checks that are configured to return warnings.

 <File name='Usage'>